bintulab/HT-recruit-Analyze/README.md

 `makeIndices.py -o -t oligoFile.csv shortLibraryName fullName`

 # Align reads to an index of the library
 Then, align your reads to that index.

-Use the trim option `-t` to remove the constant region in the beginning of the sequencing read, and the length option `-l` to determine the remaining length of read that will be used for the alignment (e.g. removing extraneous sequence from the end of the read if it exceeds the length of the elements).
+Use the trim option `-t` to remove the constant region in the beginning of the sequencing read.
+Note that `-t` will vary depending on the length of stagger sequence in the primer.
+Use the length option `-l` to determine the remaining length of read that will be used for the alignment (e.g. removing extraneous sequence from the end of the read if it exceeds the length of the elements).
 Use `-p` for parallel processing on a desired number of processors.

 `makeCounts.py FASTQfile OutputName shortLibraryName -t TrimLength -m NumMismatches -l ReadLength -p Processors`